Nunthorpe Methodist Church Safeguarding Policy

-This policy was agreed at the Church Council meeting held on 17th October 2018.
-It will be reviewed in October 2019.
+This policy was agreed at the Church Council Meeting held on 14th October 2020

 The Methodist Church, along with the whole Christian community, believes each person has a value and dignity which comes directly from God’s creation of humans in God’s own image and likeness.
 Christians see this as fulfilled by God’s re-

 Nunthorpe Methodist Church is committed to the safeguarding and

 protection of all children, young people and adults and affirms that the needs of children and of people when they are vulnerable and at risk are paramount.

 Nunthorpe Methodist Church recognises that it has a particular care for all

 who are vulnerable whether by disabilities or by reduction in capacities or by their situation.
 It is recognized that this increased vulnerability may be temporary or permanent and may be visible or invisible, but that it does not diminish our humanity and our wish to affirm the gifts and graces of all God’s people.

 This policy addresses the safeguarding of children, young people and vulnerable adults.
 It is intended to be a dynamic policy.
 It is intended to support the Church in being a safe, supportive and caring community for children, young people, vulnerable adults, for survivors of abuse, for communities and for those affected by abuse.

 Nunthorpe Methodist Church fully agrees with the statement reiterated in

 ‘As the people of the Methodist Church we are concerned with the wholeness of each individual within God’s purpose for everyone.
 We seek to safeguard all members of the church community of all ages’.